Learn useState In 10 Minutes - React Hooks Explained

 React is internally relying on the order of useState calls.

-With all that being said, we can conclude that Using two states or more is a completely viable and easily achievable option in React.
+With all that being said, we can conclude that using two states or more is a completely viable and easily achievable option in React as long as we respect the law of hooks.
+Because React is internally relying on the order of useState calls to distinguish between the different states.

 Conclusion

-In the next article we will be diving deeper into how React goes from rendering to displaying the UI in the user’s browser screen.
+In the next article, we will be diving deeper into how React goes from rendering to displaying the UI on the user’s browser screen.